 Lucy McRitchie: Lucy is the Caseworker for the North of Scotland and joined the Society in early May following retirement from the NHS after 41 years of being a registered nurse.
 Lucy completed her adult nursing training in the Princess Mary’s Royal Air Force Nursing Service in 1979.
 She holds a degree in Cancer and Palliative care and has latterly been delivering care to house bound clients in the community.
 Born and raised in the North East of Scotland Lucy worked and lived in England for 15 years and spent two years nursing in Germany with the RAF.
 Lucy has also worked with the Marie Curie Nursing service caring for terminally ill patients in their own homes.
 A lover of the countryside Lucy likes to walk in her spare time.

-Sharon Moffat: Sharon joined the Society in 1988 after leaving college.
+Sharon Moffat: Sharon joined the Society in 1988 after leaving college so she has celebrated over 30 years with the charity.
 She started as an Office Junior, and has gained valuable experience through the years in the complexities of managing a grant – giving organisation.
 She now has the role of Office Administrator, having responsibility for the various aspects of administration within the Society.
 Sharon is the first point of contact for the numerous enquiries coming into the office on a daily basis, and is the friendly, cheerful voice callers meet on the telephone.